 JVA’s team will comb academic databases, government and professional websites, scholarly journals and other sources to find pertinent data from accredited researchers.
 We will evaluate the information for relevance, organize it, analyze it and present it in a useful, easily understandable format.
 And we’ll tailor the presentation to your desired audience, whether that’s your organization, your board of directors, your community or the broader public.

 What we provide

-JVA’s experience spans a broad range of content areas and topics, from health and mental health to education, from housing to aging, from organizational best practices to effective messaging strategies, and from board development to environmental trends.
+JVA’s experience spans a broad range of content areas and topics, from health and mental health to education, from housing to aging, from evidence-based organizational practices to effective messaging strategies, and from board development to environmental trends.
 We have a seasoned team of researchers, evaluation experts, writers, editors and designers available to contribute as needed to your final product.
 What’s more, we love a challenge!
 Contact us today to discuss how we can help you get the answers you need.